sbb-design-systems/lyne-components/src/components/sbb-toast/readme.md

 `sbb-toast` does not move focus to the toast element.
 Moving focus like this would disrupt users in the middle of a workflow.

-For any action offered in the toast, your application should provide an alternative way to perform the action (e.g. a keyaboard combination).
+For any action offered in the toast, your application should provide an alternative way to perform the action (e.g. a keyboard combination).

 Avoid setting a `duration` for toasts that have an action available, as screen reader users may want to navigate to the toast element to activate the action.